Skip to content

 Deduction Can Exceed BasisYes (% depletion)NoNo

-Why does Congress allow these deductions?
+Why does Congress allow all this?
 Because the federal government wants domestic energy production.
-It's a straightforward trade: you fund exploration and drilling, the nation gets energy security, and you get deductions that dramatically reduce the effective cost of your investment.
-For high-income professionals, business owners, and anyone staring at a large tax bill, oil and gas deductions remain the single most effective legal tool for reducing what you owe this year.
+The trade is simple: you fund drilling, the nation gets energy security, and you get deductions that slash the effective cost of your investment.
+If you're a high-income professional, business owner, or anyone staring at a big tax bill, oil and gas deductions are the single most effective legal tool for cutting what you owe this year.

 Intangible Drilling Cost (IDC) Deductions

-IDC deductions are the biggest single tax benefit in oil and gas, and it's not close.
-These are drilling expenses with no salvage value.
-If the well gets plugged and abandoned, you can't recover them.
-And the IRS lets you deduct 100% of these costs in the year they're paid or incurred (IRC Section 263(c) and Treasury Regulation 1.612-4).
+IDCs are the biggest single tax benefit in oil and gas.
+Not close.
+These are drilling expenses with no salvage value: if the well gets plugged, you can't recover them.
+The IRS lets you deduct 100% of these costs in the year they're paid or incurred (IRC Section 263(c) and Treasury Regulation 1.612-4).

 What Qualifies as an IDC